20+ Best Blogging Tools For Bloggers Who Want To Be Successful

 The email marketing tool I use today is called ConvertKit.
 What I like about ConvertKit is that it is an email marketing platform designed for creators.
 So all the functions they develop are with bloggers in mind.
 They make it easy to create automatons and forms to collect emails, and you even can create landing pages with accessible drag-and-drop elements.

 One of my favorite things about ConvertKit is that they send you an email that gives you different tips and tricks on developing your email marketing.
 They even have the occasional webinar.
-I’ve used ConvertKit for a few years now, and I highly recommend them as one of the best tools for bloggers in email marketing.
+I’ve used ConvertKit for a few years now, and I highly recommend them as one of the best tools in email marketing.

 I cannot talk about this following great tool without first discussing the social media platform it was designed for.
 Tailwind is a social media scheduling tool for Pinterest.